swcarpentry/python-novice-gapminder/episodes/02-variables.md

 *   `print` automatically puts a single space between items to separate them.
 *   And wraps around to a new line at the end.

-## Variables persist between cells.

-*   Variables defined in one cell exist in all other cells once executed, so the relative location of cells in the notebook do not matter (i.e., cells lower down can still affect those above).
-*   Notebook cells are just a way to organize a program;
-    as far as Python is concerned,
-    all of the source code is one long set of instructions.

 ## Variables must be created before they are used.

 *   If a variable doesn't exist yet, or if the name has been mis-spelled,